-Being in a car accident is stressful, no matter how minor or severe the wreck is.
-Jarome Gautreaux of Gautreaux Law is a Macon car accident lawyer who can take away the stress that accompanies such accidents.
-He handles the day-to-day dealings with the insurance companies and lets you focus on your recovery.
-He will start to work on your case immediately, and aggressively fight to get you fairly compensated for your injuries.
+Being in a car accident is stressful, no matter how minor or severe the wreck.
+Macon Car Accident Lawyer Jarome Gautreaux can take away the stress that accompanies such accidents.
+He handles all of the day-to-day dealings with insurance companies, which enables you to focus on your recovery.
+He will begin work on your case immediately, and aggressively fight to get you fully compensated for your injuries.

 5 Things TO DO at the Scene of Your Car Accident

-- Turn on hazards and call the police – they will ask questions about what happened and complete an accident report
+- Turn on Hazard Lights and Call the Police – they will ask questions about what happened and complete an accident report

 When to Call a Macon Car Accident Lawyer